top of page

 Conclusion

-Unlike other forms of media, street furniture offers 24/7 visibility, hyper-local targeting, and a lasting physical presence.
-Both large and small businesses can use it to build brand awareness with a relatively small investment.
-Creative ads can also integrate live data, QR codes, or social media to drive digital engagement.
+Street furniture advertising is a powerful and cost-effective form of outdoor advertising that places branded messages on urban structures like benches, kiosks, and transit shelters.
+Positioned in high-traffic areas and near public transportation, it connects with potential customers during their daily routines.
+Unlike other media, street furniture offers constant visibility, hyper-local targeting, and a lasting physical presence.
+Both large and small businesses can use it to build brand awareness with a relatively small budget.
+Creative ads can also use live data, QR codes, or social media to drive digital engagement.